MMC Ventures EIS Fund

 Timing of the offer

 MMC anticipates taking between 12–18 months to fully deploy investor capital.
 As is typical with EIS and SEIS investments, it may not be possible to have all funds deployed before a deadline such as the end of the tax year.

 There are no deadlines with this EIS offer.

-For investors looking to invest in technology via an EIS fund this year, this could be an attractive option.
-We believe the investment strategy and process is disciplined and well thought through: experienced investors should form their own view.
-Finally, the interests of the team are aligned with those of investors, which is always welcome.
-The team invests personally in every EIS deal made by MMC and has committed over £11 million to date.
+For investors looking to invest in technology via an EIS fund this year, this could be an attractive consideration.
+It appears the investment strategy and process is disciplined and well thought through: experienced investors should form their own view.
+The interests of the team are aligned with those of investors.
+The team invests personally in every EIS deal made by MMC and has committed over $17 million to date.

 Read important documents and apply